toniku/Android-Mobile-Software-Development-Project/README.md

 - Build/design lineups
 - Give feedback for the players

-In this project we did accomplish our goals pretty well but the time proved to be our biggest obstacle.
+Application was developed with Android Studio using Java and Firebase database was used for storing the information of the user.
+In this project we did accomplish our goals pretty well but time proved to be our biggest obstacle.